gmihaila/ml_things/README.md

 That is not all!
 This library also contains Python code snippets and notebooks that speed up my Machine Learning workflow.

  **Note:**
- * <s> *If I reach 100 stars I will release the first official version and add it to the pip install modules!* </s>
+ * **Update:** `Feb 5, 2022` Thank you all again for your support and kindness!
+This package is available on pypi now! `pip install ml-things`
- * **Update:** `July 16, 2021` Thank you all for your support and kidness!
+ * **Update:** `July 16, 2021` Thank you all for your support and kindness!
 As I promissed I will move this repo to pip install modules.
+ * If I reach 100 stars I will release the first official version and add it to the pip install modules!

 # Table of contents